dbochicchio/vera/VirtualDevices/README.md

 http://*veraip*:3480/data_request?id=lr_updateSwitch&device=214&status=0
 ```

-This is intended to turn a switch on/off and can be adapted for other variables as well.
+This handler is intended to turn a switch on/off, but can be adapted for other variables as well.

 ### OpenLuup/ALTUI
 The devices are working and supported under OpenLuup and ALTUI.
 In this case, just be sure the get the base service file from Vera (it's automatic if you have the Vera Bridge installed).